 \section{Vacuum dynamical mass and chiral condensate}

-In this section, we present the vacuum quark properties in the NJL model at vanishing temperature and external magnetic field (The details and extensive review to NJL model, see Refs.~\cite{HBCT18,Klevansky92,VW91,HK94}).
-The NJL model is a quark effective theory that shares the important features of low energy QCD.
-Hence it also becomes an useful tool to understand nonperturbative phenomena in the low energy QCD in particular~\cite{HBCT18}.
-The interaction of the quark-antiquarks inside hadron are described using the NJL effective Lagrangian with a four-fermion contact interaction, where the gluons interaction are simply absorbed to the coupling, reads~\cite{HBCT18}
+In this section we present the vacuum quark properties in the NJL model at vanishing $T$, finite $\rho_B$, and external $B$ (The details and extensive review to NJL model, see Refs.~\cite{HBCT18,Klevansky92,VW91,HK94}).
+The NJL model is a chiral effective quark theory of QCD that shares the important features of low energy QCD.
+Hence, it is very useful tool to use for understanding the nonperturbative phenomena at low energy QCD in particular~\cite{HBCT18}.
+The interactions of the quark--antiquarks inside mesons are described in the NJL effective Lagrangian with a four--fermion contact interaction, that the gluons interactions are simply absorbed to the coupling constant, reads~\cite{HBCT18}